raspberrypilearning/getting-started-web-dev/en/step_4.md

 ## Create your first webpage

 To prepare for facilitating this path, you can try create your own webpage.
-The [Intro to web](https://projects.raspberrypi.org/en/pathways/web-intro) uses the Trinket online editor, so there is no software to install.
+The [Intro to web](https://projects.raspberrypi.org/en/pathways/web-intro) path uses the Trinket online editor, so there is no software to install.

-**Tip:** If you use Trinket in a school, library, or other place that has internet filtering, then check you are able to access Trinket.
+**Tip:** If you use Trinket in a school, a library, or an other place that has internet filtering, then check you are able to access Trinket.
 See the [Trinket FAQs](https://trinket.io/faq){:target="_blank"} for more information.

 In this step, you will add HTML and CSS using the same approach as in our web projects.